aridiosilva/TDD/README.md

 ### Trade-offs using Mocks and Recommendations

+The use of mocks poses several challenges.
+Among all, a major problem is maintaining the behavior of the mock compatible with the original class.
+Furthermore, mocks may hide important design problems.
+Finally, while mocking may be the only way to test legacy systems, using them in such systems is not a straightforward task.

  - Mocks may reduce test readability and be difficult to maintain;
  - Excessive use of mocks is an indicative of poorly engineered code;
  - Use of mocks does not guarantee that your code will behave as expected in production - You´ll be always guessing that what you mock will work (and keep working) that way when using the real objects;
  - I do not remember a single case in wich I found a bug using mocks;
  - Excessive use of mocking means the existence of lot of dependencies in the class - it is a smell in the code and a symptom of a badly designed class - If the production code estructure is well defined, we should use less mocks;
  - Good production code ease the process of testing and reduce the mock usage;
+ - A problem when using mocks is maintaining the behavior of the mock compatible with the behavior of original class, especially when the class is poorly designed or highly coupled.
+As the production class tends to change often, the mock object becomes unstable and, as a consequence, more prone to change.

 ### When To Use Mock Objects?